MIT-Mario-Kart/MIT-Mario-Kart/README.md

 The goal was to create a circuit on which we would have 6 small remote-controlled cars, each car controlled either by an AI or by a player.
 We had imagined a few powerups that cars could collect, that would either affect the car collecting it or the other cars.
 There are three main parts to this project: an overhead camera that extracts simple shapes and colours from an image in order to be able to track each car’s position, the track and cars themselves, and lastly the main server controlling each individual car.
+You can find our initial project proposal here: .

 ## Cars